web-platform-tests/wpt/docs/test-format-guidelines.md

-This page describes the avaliable test types and the requirements for authoring that apply to all test types.
+This page describes the available test types and the requirements for authoring that apply to all test types.
 There is also a supplementary [guide to writing good testcases](test-style-guidelines.html).